jdhao/nvim-config/docs/README.md

 I use [packer.nvim](https://github.com/wbthomason/packer.nvim) to manage my plugins.
 We need to install packer.nvim on our system first.

-For Windows, if curl is installed, use the following command (on Powershell):
+For Windows, if curl is installed, use the following command (on PowerShell):

 ```
 git clone --depth=1 https://github.com/wbthomason/packer.nvim "$env:LOCALAPPDATA\nvim-data\site\pack\packer\start\packer.nvim"